 Extension to Rila Monastery: 90 € per person (in a group of 2 persons or more sharing a double room; single room supplement: 25 €) (included: pick-up from Govedartsi on Day 9, transfer to Rila Monastery, a guided tour inside the monastery (in English), entry to the museum in the monastery, transfer to Sofia, overnight B&B in 3-star centrally located hotel on BB, transfer to Sofia Airport on Day 10; not included: lunch and dinner on Day 9).

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers according to the itinerary; accommodation and catering as in the itinerary; luggage transfers; detailed route descriptions in English; tourist maps of the Rhodopes and Rila; GPS tracks; 24/7 emergency hotline, and all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers according to the itinerary; accommodation and catering as described under the itinerary; luggage transfers; detailed route descriptions in English; tourist maps of the Rhodopes and Rila; GPS tracks; 24/7 emergency hotline, and all local taxes.

 Price does not include: cable car tickets; cave entry charges; extra food and drink; travel/medical insurance; personal expenses.